initc3/auditee/docs/examples.rst

    matches the ``MRENCLAVE`` from an enclave binary built from the above source code.

-.. note:: The authenticity of the remote attestation verification report MUST
+.. todo:: The authenticity of the remote attestation verification report MUST
     be verified to make sure the report does indeed come from Intel.

 .. _step1: